 The following definitions will apply:

-- “Permitted Use” means any use of the Services by an Authorized User for the benefit of Customer solely in or for Customer’s non-commercial use, including to track and monitor educational and training requirements of Customer’s Authorized Users.
+“Permitted Use” means any use of the Services by an Authorized User for the benefit of Customer solely in or for Customer’s non-commercial use, including to track and monitor officiating services.

-- “Process” means to take any action or perform any operation or set of operations that the SaaS Services are capable of taking or performing on any data, information or other content.
+“Process” means to take any action or perform any operation or set of operations that the Service Software is capable of taking or performing on any data, information or other content.
 “Processing” and “Processed” have correlative meanings.

-- “Pricing Schedule” means the prices shown to the Customer on the Billing page when logged into the Service.
+“Pricing Schedule” means the prices shown to the Customer in the Application.

-- “Sensitive Personal Information” means (i) an individual’s government-issued identification number, including a social security number, driver’s license number, or state-issued identification number; (ii) a financial account number, credit card number, or debit card number with any required security code, access code, personal identification number, or password, that would permit access to an individual’s financial account; (iii) biometric, medical, health, or health insurance information; (iv) religious or philosophical beliefs or political opinions; (v) trade union membership; (v) sexual orientation; (vi) criminal records, and (vii) other Personal Information that is subject to heightened protection under applicable law.
+“Sensitive Personal Information” means (i) an individual’s government-issued identification number, including a social security number, driver’s license number, or state-issued identification number; (ii) a financial account number, credit card number, or debit card number with any required security code, access code, personal identification number, or password, that would permit access to an individual’s financial account; (iii) biometric, medical, health, or health insurance information; (iv) religious or philosophical beliefs or political opinions; (v) trade union membership; (vi) sexual orientation; (vii) criminal records, and (viii) other Personal Information that is subject to heightened protection under applicable law.

 2.1 Services.
 Provider will provide the online management services for sports officials described on the Provider’s website (the “Services”) for remote electronic access and use by the Customer and its Authorized Users under and subject to the terms and conditions of this Agreement during the Term.
 Provider will host the Services.